wevote/WeVoteReactNative/README.md

 Our commentary: If you know ReactJS, the transition to React Native is very logical -- BUT we are finding that all rendering is new code, and we are not able to bring over too much from our wevote/WebApp repo.
 We believe that we will be able to use the same data Store and Action code.

+The React Native documentation is a great place to start.

-These are some videos we suggest to get you started.
+These are some videos which'll give you a brief overview of React Native.

 <a href="https://www.youtube.com/watch?v=KVZ-P-ZI6W4" target="_blank">React.js Conf 2015 Keynote - Introducing React Native</a> (32 minutes)